tay-bird/birdnest-aboutme/projects.rst

 Neversleep
 ----------

-Neversleep eas a ChatOps platform I developed at Demonware.
+Neversleep was a ChatOps platform I developed at Demonware.
 It provided a dynamic framework for developing plugins that could interact with end users over Jabber.

 I developed Neversleep as an onboarding project shortly after I joined Demonware